 1/2 teaspoon ground mustard powder

 2 tablespoons olive oil

-~4 cups Coca-cola (exact amount depends on the size of your pot)
+~4 cups Coca-cola or reduced-sodium chicken broth (exact amount depends on the size of your pot)

 In a small bowl, combine spice rub ingredients.
 Pat pork dry with a paper towel, and use your hands to liberally apply the rub all over the outer surface of the pork, using all of the rub and delivering a thorough deep-tissue massage.
 Wrap pork tightly in plastic wrap, place in a gallon-sized zip-top bag, and chill pork 2-4 hours.
 Thoroughly sanitize all affected work surfaces post-pork-handling (#trichiNOsis)!